fruitstudios/linkit/README.md

 * Force download option
 * Link to categories
 * Rework the way link data is returned
-* Improve handling of target stuff - if its required
+* Improve handling of target stuff - if it's required

 ## Changelog